FREE SHIPPING on orders of $85 or more

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Blade family name include Blades, Blade, Blate, Blait, Blayde, Blaide, Blaydes, Blaites, Blaits, Blaides and many more.

 This web page shows only a small excerpt of our Blade research.
-Another 340 words (24 lines of text) covering the years 1297 and 1562 are included under the topic Early Blade History in all our PDF Extended History products.
+Another 340 words (24 lines of text) covering the years 1297 and 1562 are included under the topic Early Blade History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Blade Notables in all our PDF Extended History products.
+More information is included under the topic Early Blade Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Blade surname or a spelling variation of the name include: